-Most Reliable Pickup Trucks [2021 Edition]
+Most Reliable Pickup Trucks [Winners in Each Size]

 John Goreham is a life-long car nut and recovering engineer.
 John’s focus areas are technology, safety, and green vehicles.
 In the 1990s, he was part of an academic team that built a solar-electric vehicle from scratch.
 His was the role of the battery thermal control designer.
 After earning his engineering degree, John also completed a marketing program at Northeastern University.
 For 20 years, he applied his engineering and sales talents in the worlds of semiconductor manufacturing, biopharmaceutical production, and automotive electronics supply chain.
 Always a writer, John has published numerous articles in technical journals such as Chemical Processing Magazine.
 In 2008 he retired from that career and dedicated himself to chasing his dream of being an auto writer.
 In addition to online publications such as Car Talk, John’s work has appeared in print in dozens of American newspapers, and he provides reviews to many vehicle shopping sites.

 Reliability is an essential factor in anyone’s vehicle buying decision.
 However, many trucks serve as work vehicles, and uptime means revenue; downtime means lost earnings.
 Every truck manufacturer in America advertises the reliability, durability, and toughness of their trucks.

 Based on our analysis, two companies stand out.
 The first is Toyota.
 The full-size Tundra had the highest score overall in our research.
 The Tacoma is the most reliable midsize truck.
 These are the only two segments for which Toyota builds a truck.